 Digital (or crypto) assets now form part of many people’s financial portfolios.
 They are commonplace and many are routinely investing in digital assets to diversify their investments.
-Recent reports have indicated that one in ten people in the UK have some form of crypto asset.
-The role of the metaverse in the future in how people hold digital assets and how people interact around their digital assets is ever changing.
+Recent reports have indicated that 1 in 10 people in the UK have some form of crypto asset.
+The future of how people hold digital assets, and how people interact around their digital assets, is ever changing.
 Digital assets are increasingly subject to financial disputes between couples when they divorce and it requires a good understanding of how they work to unravel issues relating to quantum, value and accessibility.

 Whether an individual’s digital assets are substantial or modest it is important that family lawyers are able to advise divorcing couples as to how digital assets will be treated by the courts upon divorce.
 Understanding and awareness of the law surrounding digital assets is essential to enable us to best protect our client’s interests.